KrishnaJ0324/ur-tutor/README.md

 # UR Tutor

 An adaptive AI tutoring system where you learn a topic **one concept at a time** and a topic is only marked **complete after you pass its quiz**.
-It is built on a [`deepagents`](https://pypi.org/project/deepagents/) harness running **Anthropic Claude Haiku 4.5**, with per-user accounts, isolated multi-session chat, skills-driven teaching, and a mastery-gated progress engine.
+It is built on a [`deepagents`](https://pypi.org/project/deepagents/) harness running **Claude Haiku 4.5 via [OpenRouter](https://openrouter.ai/)**, with per-user accounts, isolated multi-session chat, skills-driven teaching, and a mastery-gated progress engine.

 **Version:** `3.0.0`